 - Earn 3 miles for every $1 spent on eligible Alaska Airlines purchases

-- Earn 2 miles for every $1 spent on eligible gas, cable, streaming services and local transit including ride share purchases
+- Earn 2 miles for every $1 spent on eligible gas, EV charging station, shipping and local transit (including rideshare) purchases

-- Earn 1 mile for every $1 spent on all other purchases
+- Earn 1 mile for every $1 spent on all other eligible purchases

-To redeem their companion fare, travelers must enter their discount code when booking.
-Both travelers will accrue Alaska Airlines Mileage Plan miles on flights booked with their companion fare.
+To redeem their companion fare, travelers must enter a unique discount code when booking.
+Both travelers will accrue Alaska Airlines Mileage Plan miles on flights booked with a companion fare.

 Not planning to travel soon?
-Note that anyone may use your companion fare.
-The only limitation is that the companion fare cardholder must pay for the fare with the Alaska credit card that received the companion fare.
+You can let anyone use your companion fare.
+The only limitation is that the companion fare must be paid for with the Alaska credit card that it was earned on originally.

 American Airlines Companion Certificate

-There are a few ways to earn an American Airlines Companion Certificate.
-These include options for both personal and business credit cards.
-Unfortunately, unlike Alaska companion fares, earning an American Airlines companion certificate for travel on American Airlines is not as simple or cheap.
+Travelers have a few ways to earn an American Airlines Companion Certificate, including options for both personal and business credit cards.
+Unlike Alaska's companion fare, earning an American Airlines companion certificate for travel on American Airlines is not as simple or cheap.

-Here are the current credit cards that offer a companion certificate to cardholders:
+Here are the current credit American Airlines credit cards that offer a companion certificate to cardholders after requisite spending:

 - AAdvantage® Aviator® Silver Mastercard®